Hasselblad X1D vs Panasonic GX8

 Studio photographers will appreciate that the Hasselblad X1D (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the X1D and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.
+Further information on the features and operation of the X1D and GX8 can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Is the Hasselblad X1D better than the Panasonic GX8 or vice versa?
 The listing below highlights the relative strengths of the two models.